-Exploration Experiment on superresolution-like techniques
+Exploration Experiment on NN-based SuperRes-like techniques

 Proposals in this category were tested at lower bit-rates, corresponding QP=27,..., 47.
 Most of propponents reported results only for classes A1 and A2 (4K).
 For the comparison with NN-based Super Resolution existing in VVC functionality (RPR) was test (results generated by EE coordinators and attached to this report).

+Quality metrics computed unsing reconstructed videos in full resolution (so-called “PSNR2” in VTM SW).
+It needs to be noticed that “MS-SSIM2” computation is not supported by VTM.
+So, MS-SSIM was not reported for tests in this category.

 Table 2.
 Test results of superresolution-like technologies in EE1.